-- Disable Security If you do not want to use wireless security, select this check box, but it's strongly recommended to choose one of the following modes to enable security. - > WPA/WPA2-Personal(Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+- Disable Security If you do not want to use wireless security, check this radio button.
+But it's strongly recommended to choose one of the following modes to enable security. - ➤ WPA/WPA2-Personal It's the WPA/WPA2 authentication type based on pre-shared passphrase.
+The router is configured by this security type by default.

+- Version you can choose the version of the WPA-PSK security on the drop-down list.
 The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA/WPA2-Personal(Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.
+If you check the WPA/WPA2-Personal radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20.